Virginia HVAC Training Schools & Certification

 The Virginia Beach Technical & Career Education Center also offers an HVAC program that has earned HVAC Excellence accreditation.
 This two-year program provides students with textbook knowledge and hands-on experience in air conditioning, refrigeration, and heating equipment servicing.

-Those who complete the program will be eligible for a range of certifications, including the EPAC Section 608 certificate and HVAC Excellence examinations such as basic refrigeration and charging, electricity, and air conditioning, and the Workplace Readiness Skills for the Commonwealth Examination.
+Those who complete the program will be eligible for a range of certifications, including the EPA Section 608 certificate and HVAC Excellence examinations such as basic refrigeration and charging, electricity, and air conditioning, and the Workplace Readiness Skills for the Commonwealth Examination.
 Graduates of this program may go on to complete apprenticeships or pursue further education.

 This program’s students will delve into soldering, safety, brazing, electrical circuits, piping, central air units, ice makers, window units, oil and gas furnaces, heat pumps, and refrigerators.
 They will be able to work in real labs, with real equipment, software, and computers.
 Upon graduation, they will go on to take up roles such as home appliance repairers, air conditioning, heating, construction and building inspectors, refrigeration mechanics and installers, sheet metal workers, and cost estimators.